jplehmann/timecalc/README.md

 * [Jasmine] for BDD specification tests
 * [Heroku] for hosting using a thin Ruby [Rack] layer

-In the future I play to try out:
+In the future I plan to try out:
 * convert to objects
 * [Cucumber] acceptance testing
 * [Knockout] for UI interactions